Kate Austin Family Lawyers

 Our fixed-fee service is based on taking your instructions and drafting documents in accordance with the agreement you’ve reached with a view to Consent Orders being made to that effect.
 Our role is to ensure that your documents are drafted to have legal certainty and to comply with the Court’s procedural requirements.

 We do not advise you on your agreement.
-If the Court reviews your Order and believe it to be ‘just and equitable’ they will accept the Application and make the Order as you have requested.
+If the Court reviews your Order and believes it to be ‘just and equitable’ they will accept the Application and make the Order as you have requested.

 If for any reason they do not believe it to be ‘just and equitable’, they may decline to make the Order that is sought.
 The Court will not provide you with a clear explanation as to why they have rejected your Application and you will need to go away and reconsider your agreement.